Taku Ishihara

 Taku Ishihara (石原 卓, Ishihara Taku) is a former Japanese football player.

 He had previously played for the J2 League team Tokushima Vortis.

-Ishihira is a midfielder who plays an attacking role from the wings with good left-footed shots and crosses.
-He dominates the left side with excellent technique and good physical strength.
+Ishihira is a midfielder who plays an attacking role from the wings with left-footed shots and crosses.
+He dominates the left side with his technique and good physical strength.

 In July 2014, he was loaned to fourth tier Regionalliga Nordost club TSG Neustrelitz for the upcoming season.